Despite Newton’s image as an affluent suburb,

 too many residents struggle to put food on the table.

 …survives on less than $25,000 in annual income, according to a 2014 Northeastern University study.

 …live in poverty, an increase of 77% over the past 5 years, as shown by a 2015 Boston Business Journal analysis of state education data.

 …qualify for and receive free or reduced-cost lunches.
 In 5 of our 15 elementary schools, a full 30% of children get them, according to the city of Newton.

-Last year, we distributed about 10,479 bags of groceries and personal-care products—a 30% increase over the previous year.
+Last year, we distributed about 12,000 bags of groceries and personal-care products—a 48% increase in just two years.